Skip to content

 Different types of manual testing exist, including white box, black box, and gray box testing.
 White box testing examines the internal structure of the code, while black box testing focuses solely on functionality without knowledge of the codebase.
 Gray box testing combines elements of both.
 While offering flexibility and in-depth analysis, manual testing can be time-consuming, resource-intensive, and prone to human error.
 It's also a good way to perform user acceptance testing to ensure the software meets user needs.

-Automated Testing for Efficiency
+Automated Testing for Efficient Software Development

 Automated testing uses scripts and tools to execute test cases automatically.
 This approach excels at handling repetitive tasks, such as regression testing, where you need to verify that existing functionality hasn't been broken by new code changes.
 Automated tests run quickly and consistently, providing reliable results and freeing up human testers to focus on more complex and exploratory tasks.
 This efficiency makes automated testing ideal for continuous integration and continuous delivery (CI/CD) pipelines, where rapid feedback is essential.
 Automated testing is particularly effective for performance testing, load testing, and other scenarios requiring large-scale simulations.